0xproflupin/solana-durable-nonces/README.md

 solana airdrop -k sender.json 0.5
 solana airdrop -k co-sender.json 0.5
 ```

+### Using Recent Blockhashes
+Before we try to sign and send a durable transaction, let's see how transactions are sumbitted using blockhashes.

 The first step is to build a transfer transaction from `sender` to `reciever` and sign it with `co-sender`'s wallet.